 Egyptian Faience Pataikos Amulet

-A finely modelled Egyptian faience amulet of the dwarf god Pataikos, nude, crouching with his legs apart on top of a square base.
-His arms rest by his side with his hands clasping on to his stomach.
+A finely modelled Egyptian faience amulet of the dwarf god Pataikos, nude, crouching with his legs apart on top of a square base, his arms rest by his side.
 This Pataikos amulet features a cropped hair style with a pierced loop for suspension to the back of the neck.

 Period: Late Period